practical-scientific-computing/practical-scientific-computing.github.io/python/00-intro.md

 We encourage the use of GNU/Linux for your development environment.
 In this case, Python will likely be available in your distribution's core software repository.
 In most cases, Python will be included by default on new GNU/Linux installs.
-For special cases, see https://www.python.org/downloads/ for more information.
+For special cases, see [the official download page](https://www.python.org/downloads/) for more information.

 #### Unix-like Systems
 The installation procedure for Python is straight-forward on most `*nix`